- Public Works

-Ice Control Material The Town applies ice slice to roadways to improve traction and accelerate ice melt.
-Snow plow operators are instructed to apply varying amounts of ice slice depending on road and weather conditions (ice slice is effective at 30 degrees and above).
-Typically, ice slice is applied at intersections, curves and hills.
+The Town applies ice material to roadways to improve traction and accelerate ice melt.
+Snow plow operators are instructed to apply varying amounts of ice material depending on road and weather conditions (ice material is effective at 30 degrees and above).
+Typically, ice material is applied at intersections, curves, and hills.

-The Town will also uses Meltdown Apex, a form of liquid magnesium chloride.
+The Town will also use magnesium chloride.
 This is used as a pre-treatment to minimize the amount of ice bonding to road surfaces in the early stages of a snow event, as well as aid in ice control throughout an event.

-Sidewalks By town ordinance, property owners are responsible for clearing their sidewalks of snow within 24 hours following each snowstorm.
+By Town Ordinance, property owners are responsible for clearing their sidewalks of snow within 24 hours following each snowstorm.
 A citation and/or fine may be issued if the property owner fails to comply.
 Snow should not be shoveled into the streets, but rather the snow should be placed back on the resident's property.

-Emergency Access of Residential Streets A resident who has a police, fire or medical emergency during a severe snowstorm should call 9-1-1.
-In the event it is necessary for the Erie Police, the Mountain View Fire Department and emergency medical technicians (EMTs) to respond, the affected residential street(s) will be plowed to accommodate emergency vehicles.
+A resident who has a police, fire, or medical emergency during a severe snowstorm should call 911.
+In the event it is necessary for Erie Police, Mountain View Fire Department, or emergency medical technicians (EMTs) to respond, the affected residential street(s) will be plowed to accommodate emergency vehicles.